-$\label{thm:local_bound} HKLM \setminus Software \setminus WOW6432Node \setminus Flexera Software \setminus FlexNet Manager \\ Platform \setminus Security \setminus Current \setminus FileUpload Scanner \\ Path$ with the value
+HKLM\Software\WOW6432Node\Flexera Software\FlexNet Manager Platform\Security\CurrentVersion\FileUploadScannerPath with the value

 C:\ClamAV\Filescanner_ClamAV.ps1

 This completes the installation processes.
 You now need to continue in the registry on your web application server to turn on automatic document scanning (skip ahead to Turning on Document Scanning).